ak8338/meal-prep-service/README.md

 6. **Using Prisma in Nuxt3:**

-   Now, you can use Prisma in your Nuxt3 application to interact with the NoSQL database.
+   Now, you can use Prisma in your Nuxt3 application to interact with the SQLite database.
 For example, retrieving users from the database:

    ```ts
    import { PrismaClient } from '@prisma/client'